 - Bread carrier quality: The plain bagel was bland and bread-like.

-- Could I finish this?
-Maybe.
-I'd have to be ravenous and this would have to be piping hot.
+- The final bite: Eat this only if you're ravenous and the sandwich is piping hot.
 If you let this sandwich sit around too long and cool down, the cheese seizes up and the bacon goes limp, rendering it nearly inedible.

 - Price: $4.45